 - keep a steady beat.

 For now, don't worry about the other notes.
 Take your best guess, but don't interrupt the flow.
-This is harder than it sounds, but you will benefit greatly by mastering it.
+This is harder than it sounds, but it's worth the practice.

-As with most problems at the piano, hand independence is an area you can improve in, if you practice well.
+As with everything at the piano, hand independence is easy to fix if you practice the right way.
 Be patient with yourself, and with your body.
-When you let things happen as they must happen, the struggle will resolve itself.
+When you let things happen as they must happen, you'll see how to get out of your own way.